marctalcott/EventSourcingCore/README.md

 # Introduction
-EventSourcingCore
-An Event Sourcing CQRS Project using an Azure Cosmos DB.
+An Event Sourcing, CQRS project using an Azure Cosmos DB.

 # Description
 This project is an example of using Event Sourcing with an Azure Cosmos DB.